hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - client knows existence of the proxy -> sending all web traffic to the proxy
       - no DNS lookup, WAS responsible for DNS resolution
       - config each client to send traffic to WSA
-      - WSA errsponds w/ its own IP info
+      - WSA responds w/ its own IP info
       - browser Configured: client browser is explicitly configured to use a proxy
       - <span style="color: #bb6600;">.PAC file configured</span>:
         - client browser is explicitly configured to us a `.PAC` file, which in turn, references the proxy